-Once the unit has booted, enter the default username admin and password raritan.

-- 2. Click Login.

-- 3. Enter the old password raritan, then enter and reenter a new password.

-- 4. Passwords can be up to 64 characters in length consisting of English alphanumeric characters and special characters.
+- 1. Once the unit has booted, enter the default username admin and password raritan. - 2.
+Click Login. - 3.
+Enter the old password raritan, then enter and reenter a new password. - Up to 64 English alphanumeric and special characters. - 4.
+Click Apply, then click OK on the Confirmation page.

-- 5. Click Apply.

-- 6. Click OK on the Confirmation page.